 Further, the request is consistent with Article 3 of the Code as it pertains to Modifications to Reduce or Reconfigure Existing Golf Courses.
-Prior to submittal of this application, all residents of the Boca Del Mar PUD were notified via certified mailing and signs were posted in common areas documenting the proposed modification to the PUD.
+Prior to submittal of the previous application, all residents of the Boca Del Mar PUD were notified via certified mailing and signs were posted in common areas documenting the proposed modification to the PUD.
 The subject site is adjacent to 25 separate communities.
 Of these, 19 are owner occupied.
-The applicant has contacted each community and as of July 21, 2010, the Applicant has held meetings with eight of the adjacent communities.
-Additional meetings are scheduled and the applicant intends to meet with all communities wishing to meet.
-The applicant has also met with representatives of the South County Coalition.
+The applicant has contacted each community and the Applicant continues to meet with the adjacent communities and with representatives of the South County Coalition.
+Likewise, notification by certified mail has been send to all residents of Boca Del Mar PUD as part of this revised proposal.
+A copy of that notice is included herein.

 As a part of this application, documentation has been provided indicating that the reduction of the former golf course area will not result in a reduction of required open space.
-It has been demonstrated that the affected 129.89 acres complies with the current ULDC requirements of open space.
-Documentation demonstrating that the remaining unaffected area is consistent with the requirements in place at the time of the original approval is also included as a part of this DOA application.
-Lastly, the necessary Visual Impact Analysis is provided using the methodology consistent with the purposes and intent of the Code.
+It has been demonstrated that the affected 129.89 acres complies with the